stfc/PSyclone/doc/user_guide/profiling.rst

 ProfileFinalise()
 ~~~~~~~~~~~~~~~~~
 At the end of the program the function ``ProfileFinalise()`` must be called.
-It will make sure that the measurements are printed or written to file
+It will make sure that the measurements are printed, files are flushed,
-correctly, and that the profiling tool is closed correctly.
+and that the profiling tool is closed correctly.
 Again at
 this stage it is necessary to manually insert the call at an appropriate
 location::